cedric25/try-ts-fastify-prisma/README.md

  - Fastify
  - Prisma (with a simple `sqlite` file-based DB)

-`@prisma/client` imported only once and then injected through to the fastify instance and then to the request. (`fruitDao`)
+`@prisma/client` imported only once and then injected through to the fastify instance and then to the request. (look for `fruitDao`)